FloVanGH/coop_sl/README.md

 # slint_extensions

 This repository contains all my personal extension crates for [Slint](https://slint-ui.com/).
 It contains additional platforms supports, an experimental game engine, custom widget sets and a custom default widget library.
+This is not an official channel of Slint.

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)